The financially troubled state government won an $11.9 billion verdict against Exxon Mobil Corp. Friday in a suit over disputed natural gas royalties.

 The trial was conducted while the state has been going through a financial crisis that has resulted in about 800 state workers getting layoff notices.
 Some of the courthouse workers who dealt with the jury are due to lose their jobs on Nov.
 26, but the judge prohibited everyone involved in the case from mentioning the state’s financial troubles or Exxon Mobil’s financial condition.

 “A billion dollars to them is chump change,” said Wallace, who works at a plastics factory.

 Attorneys said an appeal of the verdict means it could be years before the state knows whether it will collect any money.

 The state sued Irving, Texas-based Exxon Mobil in 1999, contending the company had violated its leases for natural gas wells in state-owned waters along the Alabama coast.
 The state accused the company of cheating Alabama out of millions of dollars by intentionally deducting too much in expenses for operating the wells.

 Exxon Mobil’s attorneys said the company has followed its leases with the state and owes Alabama nothing.

-The case was first tried in 2000, when a Montgomery jury awarded the state $3.5 billion.
+The case was first tried in 2000 when a Montgomery jury awarded the state $3.5 billion.
 The decision was overturned by the Alabama Supreme Court, which said the jury was wrongly allowed to see an internal oil company memo.
-That prompted a new trial that began Oct.
+That prompted a new trial that began on Oct.
 20.

 In closing arguments Wednesday, state attorney Robert Cunningham said the state government had been shorted $63.6 million in royalties and that the loss could have climbed to as much as $930 million over the 30-year life of the natural gas field in Mobile Bay.
 He asked the jury to return a verdict of up to 10 times the potential loss, or $9.3 billion.